binaryphile/concorde/README.md

 ```

 Any required arguments are stored and `shift`ed out of the positional
-arguments, then the remainder of optional arguments are `grab`bed from
+arguments, then the optional values are `grab`bed by name from the
-the remaining arguments. `grab` just passes them to `local_hsh` before
-extracting them into local variables based on the key name(s).
+residual arguments.

 This is what it looks like calling `my_function`: